tobinus/ckanext-dataontosearch/README.rst

 There are two separate plugins provided with this extension. ``dataontosearch_tagging`` provides a way of associating datasets with concepts in the ontology. ``dataontosearch_searching`` provides an integrated way of searching using DataOntoSearch.

+The extension adds a link you can follow when editing datasets.
+From there, you can change what concepts are connected to what datasets.

+The extension also adds a link to the alternative search method.
+Following it lets you search using DataOntoSearch.

 ------------
 Requirements